garydavenport73/spaid/README.md

     * This will take the current web page including the data, 'serialize' it (makes a copy of itself including data), and saves that file.
     * Be careful, you are allowed to overwrite the current loaded page.
 It is recommended to save to a new name, then rename the file if you are satisfied with the results.
     * Note: Currently, this only works properly if 'spaid.js' is read in as a separate file.
 If you include it in the html file itself in between script tags, this function will not currenlty work properly.
+    <span style='color:orange'>UPDATE:</span> The spaid.js code and any other scripting code can now be placed between script tags on the html page.
+Also style tags can be used in the html file.
+Since this is a new fix, I would strongly recommend not saving over itself and saving an extra copy as I continue to test the program.

 ## What if I don't want to see an additional window in my page?
 You can use the interpreter to build a database, then hide it using the following css: